totucuong/totucuong.github.io/index.md

 title: Bayesian data analysis and more.

 ---

-I notice that it is often hard to see the relationship between machine learning algorithms.
-In this blog, I will write tutorial about diffrent topics and explain how they are related to each other.
-Most of the theory are drawn from the book Pattern Recognition and Machine Learning by Bishop and the demo will be written in Python notebook.
+It is often hard to see the relationship among machine learning methods.
+For example, one can view the popular k-means clustering algorithm as an instance of expectation maximization, which, again, can be viewed as a special case ariational inference.

+Moreover when you learn a method such expectation maximization, or MCMC sampling methods, you can spend hours to understand the mathematics behind them.
+Yet, when it comes to implementation, it is not so clear how those formulas can be materialized into code.

+This motivates me to write a series of Python notebooks to document my knowledge about machine learning methods, their relationship with each other, and, more importantly, their applications.

+Most of the mathematics are drawn from:

+ 1. Pattern Recognition and Machine Learning, Bishop.
+ 2. An Introduction to MCMC for Machine Learning, C. Andrieu, et al.
+ 3. Build, Compute, Critique, Repeat: Data Analysis with Latent Variable Models, David M. Blei.
+ 4. A Conceptual Introduction to Hamiltonian Monte Carlo, Michael Betancourt.
+ 5. CS231n: Convolutional Neural Networks for Visual Recognition, Stanford.

+Please note that the notebooks' content was derived from a lot of sources and modified by me to reflect my own understanding.
+Even though, I try to give credits to the original source as much as possible, it is almost certain that I will miss something.
+I ask for your forgiveness in advance.

 What does this mean by doing data analysis?
 The statistician Box suggest the following process:

 ![Box loop](/assets/gfx/box_model.png)

-I will illustrate this process in different Python notebooks as follows.
+I will illustrate this process in the following Python notebooks:

 - Building models